Neyveli Santhanagopalan: Awards

 Santhanagopalan is a recipient of the Vani Kala Sudhakara of the Sri Thyaga Brahma Gana Sabha.
 He has also received awards and felicitations from Bharat Kalachar, Kartik Fine Arts and the Maharajapuram Viswanatha Iyer Foundation.
 He received the title "Vidhya Tapasvi" by TAPAS Cultural Foundation in 2008 and was awarded the Sangeet Natak Akademi Award in 2014.
-He is reciepient of the Sangeetha Kalanidhi award for the year 2020 by The Madras Music Academy.
+He is a recipient of the Sangeetha Kalanidhi award for the year 2020 by The Madras Music Academy.

 Other interests

 Santhanagopalan is also proficient in the Indian veena and percussion instruments.
 He has made contributions to the field of Carnatic musicology.
 In addition, Santhanagopalan also regularly contributes to philanthropic causes as was evidenced by his collection from US Benefit concerts as part of the 2005 Tsunami Relief.